-'''

-def get_many_preprocessor(search_params=None, kw):

-"""Accepts a single argument, 'search_params', which is a dictionary

-containing the search parameters for the request.

-"""

-pass

-def get_many_postprocessor(result=None, kw):

-"""Accepts a single argument, 'result', which is the dictionary

-representation of the JSON response which will be returned to the

-client.

-"""

-pass

-'''
+''' def get_many_preprocessor(search_params=None, kw): """Accepts a single argument, 'search_params', which is a dictionary containing the search parameters for the request. """ pass def get_many_postprocessor(result=None, search_params=None, kw): """Accepts two arguments, 'result', which is the dictionary representation of the JSON response which will be returned to the client, and 'search_params', which is a dictionary containing the search parameters for the request (that produced the specified 'result'). """ pass '''